GordonOtieno/GordonOtieno/README.md

    Stay free to know a little more about my abilities and follow me on my networks.
 I love to make new friends and learn new things :pray:.

 I’m currently looking for my next programming job :keyboard:

+⚡ Fan Fact: 'Programs must be written for people to read, and only incidentally for machines to execute.'
 <br/>
 <br/>